Developer Needs and Feasible Features for AI Assistants in IDEs: UNDERSTANDING DEVELOPER NEEDS

 We present a comparative analysis of the Thematic groups among Adopters, Churners, and Non-Users in \autoref{fig:themes_by_users}, focusing on participants' success stories (or anticipated advantages for Non-Users), challenges (or barriers for Non-Users), and needs in the context of in-IDE HAX.
-Lastly, we explore the similarities and differences at the Codes' level.
+The presence of a symbol indicates that at least one participant within that user group mentioned the corresponding theme during their interview.
+This binary presence/absence approach was chosen to capture the full spectrum of experiences and concerns across adoption stages, as even singular mentions may represent important but underexplored aspects of the user experience that warrant consideration in feature development.